jessegmeyerlab/proteomics-tutorial/manuscript.md

 ## Analysis of Raw Data {.page_break_before}

+The goal of basic data analysis is to convert raw spectral data into identities and quantities of peptides and proteins that can be used for biologically-focused analysis.

 ### Analysis of DDA data

 ### Strategies for analysis of DIA data

+## Biological Interpretation {.page_break_before}

+1. term enrichment analysis (KEGG, GO)
+2. network analysis methods
+3. structure analysis
+4. isoform analysis
+5. follow-up experiments

 ## Experiment Design